 Castile in Wyoming County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 37.925′ N, 78° 2.77′ W. Marker is in Castile, New York, in Wyoming County.
-Marker can be reached from Buffalo Street south of Chapel Street, on the right when traveling east.
-Located in the Grace Cemetery, Castile, NY.
-Touch for map.
+42° 35.275′ N, 78° 2.29′ W. Marker is in Castile, New York, in Wyoming County.
+Memorial is at the intersection Touch for map.
 Marker is in this post office area: Castile NY 14427, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 3, 2021.
-It was originally submitted on June 1, 2021, by Bruce Kelly of Perry, New York.
-This page has been viewed 29 times since then.
-Photos: 1, 2. submitted on June 1, 2021, by Bruce Kelly of Perry, New York. • Michael Herrick was the editor who published this page.
+This page was last revised on March 22, 2021.
+It was originally submitted on March 20, 2021, by Bruce Kelly of Perry, New York.
+This page has been viewed 110 times since then and 36 times this year.
+Last updated on March 21, 2021, by Bruce Kelly of Perry, New York.
+Photos: 1, 2, 3, 4, 5, 6. submitted on March 20, 2021, by Bruce Kelly of Perry, New York. • Bill Pfingsten was the editor who published this page.